pmcelhaney/counterfact/docs/usage.md

 ## Reloading is So Hot Right Now 🔥

-Changes you make will be picked up by the running server immediately. _There's no need to restart!_
+When you save any file changes will be picked up by the running server immediately. _There's no need to restart!_

 Hot reloading supports one of Counterfact's key design goals.
 While developing and testing, we want to explore _counterfactuals_, such as